Cab Lockout (Damage-Free)

 The service truck arrives at the confirmed ETA.
 Most Philadelphia calls are resolved roadside without a tow.
 If a tow is needed, the network coordinates it without a second response window.

-Network vendors accept all major credit cards, fleet cards, and consumer payment apps.
+Network rescuers accept all major credit cards, fleet cards, and consumer payment apps.
 Confirmed at dispatch.